gigety/gigety/README.md

 # 💥 🍄 🐸 Gigety 🐸 🌍 👀
-Gigety is a personal POC sandbox to practice and prove scalable solutions for a variety of requirements.
+Gigety is a personal POC project to practice and prove scalable solutions for a variety of requirements.
 Gigety will forever be growing in ideas / solutions / features.
 It will demonstrate old and new ways for futures legacy sake.

 End product is a place for users to share information in a secure fashion.
 The "user generated" information is searchable with geolocation properties available if desired.